cwswork/MHNA/README.md

 ## Running

-For example, to run NMN on DBP15K (ZH-EN), use the following script:
+For example, to run HetMNA on DBP15K (ZH-EN), use the following script:
 ```
 python3 main.py --dataset DBP15k --lang zh_en
 ```